Wheaton College (Illinois): Library and collections

+In September 2001, the Marion E. Wade Center, formerly housed in Buswell Library, moved to its new purpose-built home.
+Established in 1965 by professor of English Clyde S. Kilby, the Wade Center is an extensive research library and museum of the books and papers of seven British writers: C. S. Lewis, G. K. Chesterton, J. R. R. Tolkien, Owen Barfield, Dorothy L. Sayers, George MacDonald, and Charles Williams.
+The Wade Center has memorabilia of the Inklings, including C. S. Lewis's writing desk and a wardrobe from his childhood home constructed by his grandfather, widely thought to have inspired the Chronicles of Narnia series (although Westmont College also owns a wardrobe that once belonged to Lewis), Charles Williams's bookcases, J. R. R. Tolkien's writing desk where he wrote the entirety of The Hobbit and worked on The Lord of the Rings, and Pauline Baynes's original map of Narnia.

+Buswell Library's special collections also include the archived correspondence, manuscripts, articles, photos, and other papers of Madeleine L'Engle, the Newbery Medal-winning author of A Wrinkle in Time.
+With items dating as early as 1919, the collection is composed largely of material sent to the college by L'Engle, supplemented with books and other supporting materials.
+The collection is the most comprehensive research center for L'Engle's work.

 Off-campus study

 Wheaton gives students several off-campus study opportunities.

 The college sponsors study-abroad programs in Asia, England, France, Germany, Israel, Latin America, and Spain, as well as a summer program in Washington, D.C.
 Participants in Wheaton-in-England, one of the most popular annual programs, take 2–3 courses in literature while studying in London and St. Anne's College, Oxford.

 Many students also participate in the Human Needs and Global Resources program.
 The HNGR program matches select students with six-month internships in the Third World, including opportunities in Africa, Asia, and Latin America.

 Wheaton also sponsors a semester-long, experiential, residential program called Wheaton in Chicago.
 In Chicago, students complete internships and take advanced interdisciplinary coursework.
 Founded in 1998, it has enrolled students from more than 20 majors.

 In 1935, Wheaton established the Wheaton College Science Station in the Black Hills of South Dakota for field instruction in the natural sciences.

 In 1951, HoneyRock, the outdoor center for leadership development at Wheaton College, was established in Three Lakes, Wisconsin.
 HoneyRock is not only a year-round camp for young people, but it offers a variety of leadership schools and courses for students.
-Nearly 3000 people utilize HoneyRock each year.
+Nearly 3,000 people utilize HoneyRock each year.

 Due to Wheaton's membership in the Council for Christian Colleges & Universities, Wheaton students may also study at the Wycliffe Hall, Oxford, the Los Angeles Film Studies Center, Excelsia College in Australia, and Xi'an Foreign Language University in China.
 The CCCU also sponsors programs in American studies, Latin American studies, Middle Eastern studies, Russian studies, and journalism.

-Campus

-Wheaton's most recognizable and oldest building is Blanchard Hall, a limestone building built as the main College building in 1853.
-At the time, the College building was one of only two on campus, the other (called the "boarding hall") being a frame building at the foot of the hill crowned by the two-story building.
-Jonathan Blanchard had a vision for the expansion of this structure into its present castle-like architecture.
-Wheaton contends that it patterns its campus architecture after buildings at the University of Oxford which Blanchard admired on a trip to England in 1843.
-After four additions (1871, 1873, 1890, 1927), Wheaton completed the Main Building in 1927.
-That year, under college president J. Oliver Buswell, Jr., Wheaton renamed the Main Building Blanchard Hall to honor Wheaton's first two presidents, Jonathan Blanchard and his son Charles Blanchard.

-Blanchard Hall served as a stop on the Underground Railroad.